actonmass/actonmass.org/_issues/housing.md

       Massachusetts has the 6th largest homeless population in the country \[3].
   - text: Cities and towns have taken steps to create affordable housing, but often **the legislature stands in the way of those efforts** \[4].
+      Municipalities throughout the state have consistently voted in favor of local tenant protections, such as rent control and Tenant Right to Purchase, but are overruled by statewide bans that prevent local communities from implementing useful tools with public support.
     title: Towns can't act
 questions:
   - title: Isn’t Home Rule a good thing to ensure that the State enacts reasonable